meansquaredlabs/bitsandbytes/_posts/2025-04-28-How_Enterprises_Are_Really_Using_GenAI_Today.md

 ---
-title: "How Enterprises Are Really Using GenAI Today"
+title: "How Enterprises Are Using GenAI Today"
 category: ai
 ---